Radishes

 Nutrition

-In cooling and drying, radishes help dispel excess mucus.
+Even though we may describe the spice of a radish as being “hot”, Ayurvedic and Chinese Traditional Medicine practitioners consider it to be a cooling food.
+It can also have a drying action, as they help dispel excess mucus.
 They stimulate a healthy appetite and have a mild antifungal and antimicrobial action.
 Great source of ascorbic acid, folic acid, and potassium as well as vitamin B6, riboflavin, magnesium, copper, and calcium.

 Storage

-Radishes, while more study than other more leafy crops, are tender and get soft when they start to lose moisture.
+Radishes, while more sturdy than other more leafy crops, are tender and get soft when they start to lose moisture.
 Cooling slows this process, so they keep best in the fridge in a water-tight container with the greens removed.
 You can even add some lightly salted water to the container if you want to keep them extra crisp.
-The greens are delicious when cooked.
+The greens, when available, can be cooked down like collards, mustard greens, or other brassica greens.
 Use the bulbs within 1 week, the greens within 2-3 days.

 Use